Black Widow pulsar

 The Black Widow pulsar (PSR B1957+20) is an eclipsing binary millisecond pulsar in the Milky Way.
 Discovered in 1988, it is located roughly 6,500 ly away from Earth.
-It completes rotation period of 1.6074 milliseconds.
-It orbits with a brown dwarf or super-Jupiter companion with a period of 9.2 hours with an eclipse duration of approximately 20 minutes.
+It completes a rotation period of 1.6074 milliseconds.
+It is orbited by a brown dwarf or super-Jupiter companion with a period of 9.2 hours with an eclipse duration of approximately 20 minutes.
 When it was discovered, it was the first such pulsar known.

 Description

-The prevailing theoretical explanation for the system implied that the companion is being destroyed by the strong powerful outflows, or winds, of high-energy particles caused by the neutron star; thus, the sobriquet black widow was applied to the object.
+The prevailing theoretical explanation for the system implied that the companion is being destroyed by the strong powerful outflows, or winds, of high-energy particles caused by the neutron star; thus, the sobriquet black widow pulsar was applied to the object.
 Subsequent to this, other objects with similar features have been discovered, and the name has been applied to the class of millisecond pulsars with an ablating companion, as of February 2023 around 41 black widows are known to exist.

 A visual band light curve for QX Sagittae, adapted from van Paradijs et al. (1988) The light from a nearby star of similar brightness is included, and at the curve's minimum all light comes from that star.

 Later observations of the object showed a bow shock in H-alpha and a smaller-in-extent shock seen in X-rays (as observed by the Chandra X-ray Observatory), indicating a forward velocity of approximately a million kilometers per hour.